John Hubert Hall: Political career

-Hall was a member of the Oregon House of Representatives (elected 1932, 1938, 1942, 1944, 1946) becoming Speaker in 1947.
+Hall was a member of the Oregon House of Representatives (elected 1932, 1938, 1942, 1944, 1946), becoming Speaker in 1947.
 On October 28, 1947, Governor Earl Snell was killed in a plane crash along with the next in line of succession, President of the Senate Marshall E. Cornett.
 As second in line of succession, Hall became and served as Governor of Oregon until a 1948 special election could be held to elect a governor to complete the term.
 (In 1972, Oregon Ballot Measure 8 added the Oregon Secretary of State as first in line of succession; however, since Secretary of State Robert S. Farrell, Jr. was also killed in this crash, the result would have been the same.)

 During Hall's short tenure as governor, he sought to adjust wages and salaries of state employees for inflation, was a strong supporter of education, and favored a plan to allocate state surpluses on construction projects for higher educational and other state institutions.

 From the beginning, Hall's administration was marked by controversy regarding his attempts to liberalize the state's regulation of the liquor industry.
 He sought to reorganize the Oregon Liquor Control Commission, which he had felt had been arbitrary and non-judicial in its decisions when he had represented clients before it, and unresponsive to the legislature during his tenure as a State Representative.
 The issue came to a head with his dismissal of a commission member who had publicly disagreed with the governor over removing limits on the purchase of liquor.

 During the height of the controversy, State Senator Douglas McKay, a friend of late Governor Snell, and president of the Automobile Dealer's Association, announced that he would challenge Hall in the 1948 Republican primary, and quickly launched a well-financed and organized campaign.
 A contentious race ensued, in which charges of conflicts of interest and immorality were brought to bear against Hall because of his liquor industry ties.
 Hall lost the nomination to McKay by a statewide vote of 103,224 to 107,993.

 Later life

 After leaving office as governor, Hall moved to Lincoln County, Oregon, to practice law.
-He served one term as an Oregon district judge, (elected 1965), overcame throat cancer, and after a short period of semi-retirement, died in Newport on November 14, 1970.
+He served one term as an Oregon district judge, (elected 1965), overcame throat cancer.
+After a short period of semi-retirement, died in Newport on November 14, 1970 at Pacific Communities Hospital.